-- 4.1.1 Upon project completion or termination of the project agreement, the lead applicant is required to submit annual progress report(s) and a final report strictly against the stated milestones for approval according to the reporting schedule as set out in the project agreement.
-All reports should be prepared in the standard format and submitted through ITCFAS II.
+- 4.1.1 Upon project completion or termination of the project agreement, the lead applicant is required to submit annual progress report(s) and/or a final report strictly against the stated milestones for approval according to the reporting schedule as set out in the project agreement or any subsequent revised submission schedule(s) as prescribed by ITC.
+All reports should be prepared in the standard format and submitted through ITCFAS.
 Upon ITC's request, the lead applicant is also required to provide timely clarification and/or supplementary information to substantiate the content of the reports.
-ITC may organise visits or progress review meetings to examine the progress of a project. - 4.1.2 Any delay in submission of report(s) may affect the lead applicant's future applications for funding support from ITC and may postpone the commencement of any new ITF R&D-related projects by the concerned project coordinator.
+ITC may organise visits or progress review meetings to examine the progress of a project. - 4.1.2 Any non-compliance of reporting requirements (e.g. delay in submission of report(s), report quality not to the satisfaction of ITC) may affect the lead applicant's future applications for funding support from ITC and may postpone the commencement of any new ITF R&D-related projects by the concerned project coordinator.
 If the lead applicant has encountered difficulties and an extension of the report submission is required, he or she should seek prior agreement from ITC.